jschwartzman7/2048/README.md

-2048 playing bot that uses AI and ML ideas.
-Developed training methods and game simulation.
+2048 playing environment for AI and ML bot purposes.
+Uses PyGame for display of 2048 game and Matplotlib for statistical analysis.